 David Lidington MP, 12 January 2017

-In September 2016 there were the equivalent of 9,000 more doctors working full-time for NHS hospitals and community health services in England than there were in September 2010.
-If we just look at how many individuals are working as doctors, regardless of whether they are full or part time, the figure is about the same.
+Using the most recent figures Mr Lidington had access to, in September 2016 there were 9,000 more full-time equivalent doctors working for NHS hospitals and community health services in England than there were in the same month in 2010.
+If we just look at how many individuals are working as doctors, regardless of whether they are full or part-time, the figure is about the same.